cgos/cert-kubernetes-app-developer/README.md

 [See Services](https://kubernetes.io/docs/concepts/services-networking/service/)
 [See Using a Service to expose an app](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/)

 Deployment manages a set of replica set of pods.

+A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service

+There are 4 types of Service:
+* ClusterIP
+* NodePort
+* LoadBalancer
+* ExternalName

 ## NetworkPolicies